Paxton House, Near Berwick-upon-TweedGuest Rating

 - Sets of towels (per person)

 Bed linen and towels are INCLUDED.
 Electricity is INCLUDED.
 Heating is by open fire (fuel INCLUDED) and electric heaters.
-WiFi is INCLUDED (subject to a fair usage policy).
+WiFi is INCLUDED.
 A maximum of 2 small dogs are welcome.
 If you wish to bring any other pets please contact us and we will see what we can do.
 No smoking.
 Please note: dogs are not allowed in the bedrooms.